Black Hole (The Ren & Stimpy Show): Reception

 The critic Kendra Ackeman listed "Black Hole" as one of the best of the show, with an "entertaining" and surreal story.
-By contrast, American journalist Thad Komorowski gave the episode three out of five stars, noting its incoherence and substitution of substance with humor was its demerits.
+By contrast, American journalist Thad Komorowski gave the episode three out of five stars, noting its incoherence and substitution of substance with humor were its demerits.

-Karen Schomer, the television critic of the New York Times, wrote in 1992 about "Black Hole": "...Ren and Stimpy go for a ride on a spaceship and wind up getting sucked into a black hole.
+Karen Schomer, the television critic of the New York Times, wrote in 1992 about "Black Hole": "...
+Ren and Stimpy go for a ride on a spaceship and wind up getting sucked into a black hole.
 This never happened to Bart Simpson.
-In the strange world beyond the black hole's vortex, logs and roasted chickens float through the air and giant eight balls perch atop crags of rock.
+In the strange world beyond the black hole's vortex, logs and roasted chickens float through the air, and giant eight balls perch atop crags of rock.
 Ren and Stimpy's bodies begin to come apart, and their eyeballs drift off their faces.
 They climb a mountain that turns out to be composed of missing left socks.
-Their last chance for escape fails when a bus marked Jersey City comes by and refuses them entry because they lack exact change.
+Their last chance for escape fails when a bus marked "Jersey City" comes by and refuses them entry because they lack exact change.
 'What'll happen to us?', Stimpy wails.
-'We'll probably continue to mutate', says Ren."
+"We'll probably continue to mutate," says Ren."
 Schomer described "Black Hole" as a bleak episode that was unlike any other cartoon show in the United States.

 Animation expert Martin Goodman wrote: "On a surface level, they were funny, subversive cartoons with an offbeat retro look, but a deeper examination revealed them to be an encapsulation of some of our darkest fears, ones in which the soul and body are powerless against a world out of balance.
-Perhaps the most striking example of this was the episode 'Black Hole', which finds the duo stranded on a bizarre, hostile planet; they begin to mutate into progressively hideous versions of themselves before imploding at the end of the cartoon."
+Perhaps the most striking example of this was the episode "Black Hole," which finds the duo stranded on a bizarre, hostile planet; they begin to mutate into progressively hideous versions of themselves before imploding at the end of the cartoon."